iamshnoo/culture-llm/README.md

 - ``camel_prep.py`` is used to prepare the CAMeL dataset for instruction tuning for each of the 5 settings.
 - ``camel_cappr.py`` solves the different MCQ settings of the CAMeL dataset.
 - ``camel_eval.py`` is used to evaluate the results of the CAMeL dataset.
+- ``process_text.py`` contains utility functions for determining whether a text is translatable (does not contain code and is not an empty string.)
+- ``translations.py`` contains code for translating the Alpaca dataset to different languages using NLLB.
+- ``quality_estimation.py`` contains code for reference-free estimation of the quality of translations using CometKiwi.
+First execute ``qe_data_prep.py`` to prepare the ``qe.json`` file needed for measuring the quality of translations.

 ## Results